Genomic phylostratigraphy: Criticism

 Albeit it being now used frequently by the scientific community, genomic phylostratigraphy has also received some criticism for being too inaccurate for its measurements to be trustworthy.
 First of all, according to some authors precision lacks in the assumptions.
 It is erroneous to assume for example that all species beyond the organism of focus share the same protein evolutionary rate, which isn't true as it varies depending on cell cycle speeds, leading to problems in setting the limits of BLAST error to englobe all proteins originated from the same founder gene.
-Another point is that the BLAST search assumes that protein evolutionary rates is constant at all its sites, which is also false.
+Another point is that the BLAST search assumes that protein evolutionary rates are constant at all its sites, which is also false.
 Lastly, it could be said that the model does not account correctly for gene duplications, as well as gene losses: the changes in evolutionary rates caused by gene duplications due to new functional changes would increase BLAST error rates, and gene loss in taxa distant to the one studied could lead to great underestimations in the calculated gene age and phylostratum of founder genes compared to their true values.
 However, rather than demanding to simply abandon the method, critics have been trying to work at refining it from its original state, by introducing other potential mathematical formulas or sequence searching tools, although the Ruđer Bošković Institute has replied to such criticism claiming their original approach was valid and did not need to be extensively revised.
-This debate is also included as part of the wider discussion on the importance of de novo gene births in creating genetic diversity, in which genomic phylostratigraphy supports that they do hold a strong effect, in a way that it can only be widely accepted or refuted once the latter dilemma has been resolved.
+This debate is also included as part of the wider discussion on the importance of de novo gene births in creating genetic diversity, in which genomic phylostratigraphy supports that they do hold a strong effect.
+Gene founder events have also been proposed to not only represent de novo gene birth events but also significant changes in the protein sequence that change them beyond recognition with other related genes and thus acquire novel biological activities.
+Nonetheless, genomic phylostratigraphy assumes that the detection of such "founder events" entails evolutionary novelty.
+However, recent studies suggest that the detection of genes that are restricted to certain taxonomic groups (called taxonomically restricted genes) can be explained by homology detection failure, that is the inability of bioinformatic tools (BLAST or any other tool to detect sequence homology) to trace back homology when protein sequences are small and evolve at a fast rate, leading to gene untraceability.
+Thus, much of the proposed "founder events" that were originally detected by genomic phylostratigraphy could be reinterpreted as a methodological artifact due to the technological limitations of detecting more distantly related homologs.
+Luckily, homology detection failure can be explicitly tested.
+The recently developed tool GenEra is able to disentangle homology detection failure from potential gene founder events by explicitly testing for gene untraceability.